jbsimple/simple-patches/readme.md

 - On all ASIN inputs, a link is generated under the input field to go to the ASIN on Amazon.
 - Added approved drop down options to existing color attribute field.
 - CSS change to increase the maximum height of the inventory table.
+- Added a button in the tools to open the product/item in FBA check or Pending Inventory, using GET parameters patch.
+- Added a new button above the attributes form to bulk resubmit all channels for in stock skus under the sid.

 #### Listing Patches:
 - Custom feature to prepend "PICTURES" to all newly-created SKUs Locations.